"The beauty of change is found in its ability to reveal the resilience and adaptability within us."

 Seek out and find support.
 Talk to friends or family.
 Chances are that someone you know has gone through or is going through the same thing.
 If that doesn't help a professional counselor is always an option.

 Life is full of changes.
 Many of us insist on making these changes and challenges(opportunities?) harder than they already are.
 If we believe something is possible or impossible — we are right.
 We all need to stay open to what can be.
-Embracing change requires less energy and leads to a better result.
+Embracing change requires less energy and leads to better results.